HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 }
 ```

-The core reason pre-order traversal is useful for this use case is that we naturaly need the parent node present to start deserializing its children.
+We must have already deserialised the parent node before we can insert its children into the tree.
+This is why pre-order traversal is a natural fit for this use case.

 {caption: "Deserializing a binary tree from a stream of space-delimited integers."}
 ```cpp